Academic Policies and Procedures

 Reports of misconduct shall be handled in a four-stage process:

+a.
 The contact person for allegations of research misconduct is the research standards officer.
-The contact person shall be responsible for securing and maintaining written records for all allegations.
+The RSO shall be responsible for securing and maintaining written records for all allegations.

 The VPR will send the report, with any written comments of the respondent, to the president through the vice president for academic affairs, together with the VPR’s recommendations.